Pazabal/fleetman/README.md

-# Fleetman DevOps Project
+# Fleetman Project

 This project creates a Kubernetes cluster using kops in an AWS EC2 t2.medium instance with four nodes.
-The nodes include:

-## Features
+## The nodes include:

 - Position Simulator: A service that simulates the positions of vehicles in a fleet.
 It generates random GPS coordinates and sends them to the Position Tracker service.